 - “Chronic” means that the pain lasts a long time—at least 3 months.
 Many people experience fibromyalgia pain for years before being diagnosed

 - “Widespread” means that it is all over the body.
-However, many people with fibromyalgia feel pain in the same places, such as the lower back and neck
+However, many people with fibromyalgia feel their pain in specific areas of their body, such as the lower back and neck.

 - “Tenderness” means that even a small amount of pressure can cause a lot of pain